English as an Additional Language (EAL)

 Within the first two weeks of a child joining us, staff will have assessed their learning needs including, where appropriate, the child's proficiency in English.

-Our Parent Support Worker, Mrs Barbara Emami, will also arrange to meet parents of new pupils separately, to inform them about some of the services we provide, such as our parents' English Conversation Group and weekly coffee mornings.
+Our HLTA responsible for Parent Liaison, Mrs Paz Squire, will also arrange to meet parents of new pupils separately, to inform them about some of the services we provide, such as our parents' English Conversation Group and weekly coffee mornings.

 A team of staff provide dedicated support to EAL pupils within classrooms as well as organising bespoke learning programmes.
 Intervention may include: